 Epilogue: Only an Extension

 Great epilogues can be a wonderful addition to a story.
 However, it’s important to remember they are only an addition.
 An epilogue isn’t meant to be the ending itself or make up for a weak ending.
 Additionally, they aren’t meant to be complicated or end on a cliffhanger.
 Epilogues should be a short, easy to understand extension for readers to get a little more out of the lives of characters they’ve come to love.
-Interested in learning more about writing techniques, check out what a prologue is.
+Interested in learning more about writing techniques?
+Find out how to write an epilogue or read about what a prologue is.